 Tipping: The buffet staff work hard clearing your plates and keeping your drinks filled, so be sure to leave a tip. $2-$4 per person is acceptable, but leave more if the service is exceptional.
 Breakfast and lunch buffets tend to be cheaper, so the tipping can be in the $1-$3 range for them.
 If you forgot to bring tipping cash with you, you can also tip the waiters at the register where you purchase your buffet meal.

 Free Buffets / Comps: Getting a free buffet at a hotel is one of the easier comps you can get.
 You can often just watch a timeshare presentation to get one.
 Another way is to fill out a player’s card application and present it whenever you gamble, or insert them into slot machines.
 Some hotels offer a free buffet just for joining their slot club.
 After a few hours of playing you can see if you qualify for a meal comp by asking the pit boss.
-It is worth mentioning again that you can get 2 free buffet passes by booking a 2+ night stay at participating hotels.
-It is a really great deal.
+You can sometimes get free buffet passes by booking a room at at participating hotels.
 See our buffet of buffets pass section for details.

-While not free, some buffets, like those offered at Stations Casinos (Red Rock, Green Valley, Aliante Station, Boulder Station, Palace Station, Santa Fe, Sunset Station, and Texas Station) offer a breakfast buffet at a very reduced price if you signup for their free Boarding Pass Players Club.
+While not entirely free, some buffets, like those offered at Stations Casinos (Red Rock, Green Valley, Aliante Station, Boulder Station, Palace Station, Santa Fe, Sunset Station) offer a breakfast buffet at a very reduced price if you signup for their free Boarding Pass Players Club.